tytydraco/yessleep/out/The_Old_Man_Over_The_Shower_Curtain.md

 The old man that died last year still peeks over my shower curtain.
-I know…you think I’ve lost my marbles, but it's true.
-Trust me - I’ve seen his ghastly rotten face there, every single time I take a shower.
+I know…you think I’ve lost my marbles, but nope.
+I’ve seen his ghastly rotten face there, every single time I take a shower.

 It started a few months after he died.
 Old Man Bartlebee (or was it Winston?) was my next door neighbor.
 We never really spoke…but each time I walked by his apartment, his door would creak open and he would peek out.
-He thought no one noticed but I did.
-After a few times of me walking past his door, he noticed that I noticed him and he would flash this eerie grin.
+He thought no one noticed, oh, but I did.
+After a few times walking past his door, he noticed that I noticed him and he would flash me this eerie grin.
 From what I gathered, he either never brushed his teeth or used the same toothbrush since his 20’s (or the 1920’s.)
 You could honestly smell his humid plaque-filled breath through the walls.

 I don’t know the full police report but rumors around the complex led me to believe he fell in the shower, somehow knocked the stopper into place with his shoulder.
 He drowned in his own blood & filth.
 Yup, his entire body apparently released all bodily fluids.